 So what do you do if you think you had a case of foodborne illness?

-As illustrated in the timelines to the right, it all starts when sick individuals go to the hospital or their doctor or contact their local health departments to report illnesses that they believe occurred from consuming contaminated food.
+As illustrated in the timelines, it all starts when sick individuals go to the hospital or their doctor or contact their local health departments to report illnesses that they believe occurred from consuming contaminated food.
 These reports, often accompanied by microbiological testing, are then relayed to state health departments and the CDC.
 The CDC collaborates with the FDA and USDA in foodborne illness outbreak investigations, helping to identify what caused the outbreak and alerting the public when a source is identified.
 Methods for connecting foodborne illness cases to one another and the food source have vastly improved over the past decade resulting in increased identification of foodborne illness outbreaks.
 This phenomenon, not higher risk of illness, is the primary reason you are hearing and reading more about foodborne illness outbreaks.

 The Bottom Line:

-The reality is the U.S. has one of the safest food supplies in the world.
-Food producers in the U.S. are continuously subject to third-party audits to stay certified under particular food safety schemes, to government inspections—both announced and unannounced, and to buyer inspections to assure the safety of our food supply.
+The reality is the U.S. has one of the safest food supplies in the world!
+Food producers in the U.S. are continuously subject to third-party audits to stay certified under particular food safety schemes, to government inspections—both announced and unannounced and to buyer inspections to assure the safety of our food supply.